When I was taking my Interior Design classes

 for it to be useful, someone has to play it.
 If someone does it is money well

-pianos just sitting in their home?
-The only time they are played is when company
+that have pianos just sitting in their home?
+The only time they are played is

-comes.
-Since it is probably not being maintained or tuned, they won't want to
+when company comes.
+Since it is probably not being maintained or tuned, it isn't

 About the Author: Nikki Willhite,

 mother of 3 and an interior design graduate, has been writing and publishing

 - where you will find hundreds of frugal living tips and articles.
 Frugal